Superrehtard/old_diaspora_wiki/Setting-up-development-tools-on-Ubuntu.md

     The easy way is to add the command to the top of your ~/.bashrc file

 If you plan to deploy to Heroku install the toolbelt.
-You will also need to create an account at heroku.com and setup your ssh keys and so on.
+You will also need to create an account at heroku.com.

 $ wget -qO- https://toolbelt.heroku.com/install-ubuntu.sh | sh